pixelwizard2/GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/README.md

 2. Data Preprocessing: Refine collected data and process it into the required format.
 3. Model Development: Develop and train machine learning and deep learning models.
 4. System Implementation: Build a system to detect abnormal card payment behavior in real-time using the models.
-5. Web Application (optional): Develop a web application for cardholders to monitor their payment activities.
+5. Web Application (optional): Develop a web application for cardholders to monitor their payment activities. <br> <br>